travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 Press `q` to exit the log scroll mode.

+### Capturing the debug session output

+Before you end the debug session, you may wish to copy the output.
+By default, when you exit your `tmate` session the terminal is cleared immediately, without a chance to save it.

+In order to save the output, follow these steps:

+1. Turn on the `remain-on-exit` option on the initial window: tmate set -t 0 remain-on-exit
+1. When you are finished with your debug session and exit it with `exit`, your session output remains on your terminal.
+   Copy the output as desired.
+1. Notice that the window is now unresponsive to your keyboard input.
+You can either:
+     1. cancel the debug session from the web UI (this leaves the job in "Canceled" state regardless of the result of the previous execution), or
+     1. open a new window (`ctl-b c`), kill the first window (`tmate killw -t 0`), and exit the new window (`exit`).

 ### Getting out of the debug VM

 Once you exit from all the live `tmate` windows, the debug VM will terminate